A deterministic Kaczmarz algorithm for solving linear systems: Introduction

 \section{Introduction}

-Solving linear systems of equations is a fundamental problem in science and engineering.
-In practice especially in the era of big data, the size of the linear equations is so large that iterative methods are more favorable.
-Among all the iterative methods, {\em Kaczmarz method} (also known as {\em alternating projection} or {\em the alternating method of von Neumann}) is popular due to its simplicity and efficiency.
+Solving systems of linear equations is a fundamental problem in science and engineering.
+In practice, the size of linear equations is usually so large that iterative methods are more favourable.
+Among all the iterative methods, the {\em Kaczmarz method} (also known as {\em alternating projection} or {\em the alternating method of von Neumann}) is popular due to its simplicity and efficiency.

 Assume that $A$ is an $m\times n$ real-valued matrix, $\b$ is an $m\times 1$ real-valued vector.
-The Kaczmarz method solves the linear system $A\x = \b$ in the following way: Let the $i$-th row of $A$ be $A_i^T$, the $i$-th entry of $\b$ be $b_i$.
+The Kaczmarz method solves the linear system $A\x = \b$ in the following way: Let the $i$-th row of $A$ be $A_i^{\TT}$, the $i$-th entry of $\b$ be $b_i$.
 Arbitrarily choose an initial approximation $\x_0$ of the solution.
-For $k=0,1,2,\cdots$, compute \be \x_{k+1} = \x_k + \alpha_k \frac{b_{i_k} -A_{i_k}^T\x_k}{\|A_{i_k}\|^2} A_{i_k} , \ee where $i_k\in\{1,2,\ldots,m\}$ is chosen according to some predefined principles and $\alpha_k\in(0,2)$ is the {\em relaxation parameter}.
-As we can see, at each step of iteration, Kaczmarz method only uses one row of the matrix $A$, which makes it easy to implement.
-When the relaxation parameter $\alpha_k = 1$, the Kaczmarz method has a clear geometric explanation.
-It returns a solution of $A_{i_k}^T \x = \b_{i_k}$ that has the minimal distance to $\x_k$.
-More precisely, the solution $\x_{k+1}$ discovered in the $k$-th step is the orthogonal projection of $\x_k$ onto the hyperplane defined by $A_{i_k}^T \x = \b_{i_k}$.
+For $k=0,1,2,\cdots$, compute \be \x_{k+1} = \x_k + \alpha_k \frac{b_{i_k} -A_{i_k}^{\TT}\x_k}{\|A_{i_k}\|^2} A_{i_k} , \ee where $i_k\in\{1,2,\ldots,m\}$ is chosen according to some predefined principles and $\alpha_k\in(0,2)$ is the {\em relaxation parameter} and $\|\cdot\|$ denotes the 2-norm.
+In each iteration, the Kaczmarz method only uses one row of the matrix $A$, which makes it easy to implement.
+When the relaxation parameter $\alpha_k = 1$, the Kaczmarz method has a clear geometric meaning.
+It returns the solution of $A_{i_k}^{\TT} \x = \b_{i_k}$ that has the minimal distance to $\x_k$.
+Namely, the approximate solution $\x_{k+1}$ discovered in the $k$-th step is the orthogonal projection of $\x_k$ on the hyperplane defined by $A_{i_k}^{\TT} \x = \b_{i_k}$.

-This method was first discovered in 1937 by Kaczmarz \cite{karczmarz1937angenaherte} and was rediscovered in 1970 by Gordon, Bender and Herman \cite{GORDON1970471} in the field of image reconstruction.
+This method was first discovered in 1937 by Kaczmarz \cite{karczmarz1937angenaherte} and was rediscovered in 1970 by Gordon, Bender, and Herman \cite{GORDON1970471} in the field of image reconstruction.
 In the most original form, $\alpha_k = 1$ and $i_k = (k \mod m) + 1$.
-Regarding this method, the conditions for convergence were established, while useful theoretical estimates of the rate of convergence are difficult to obtain.
-The previous results \cite{Deutsch1985,DEUTSCH1997381,GALANTAI200530,ma2015convergence} are related to some quantities (e.g. $\det(A^TA)$) depending on $A$ which are usually hard to use as a criterion to compare the performance of Kaczmarz method with other iterative methods.
+Regarding this method, the conditions for convergence have been established, while useful theoretical estimates of the rate of convergence are difficult to obtain.
+Previous results \cite{Deutsch1985,DEUTSCH1997381,GALANTAI200530,ma2015convergence} relate to some quantities (e.g., $\det(A^{\TT}A)$) depending on $A$ which are usually hard to use as a criterion to compare the performance of the Kaczmarz method with other iterative methods.